 The Company has a Code of Conduct which sets out the standards of behaviour that are expected of its directors and team members in their interactions with customers, suppliers, the community and each other.
 The Code of Conduct sets out the Company's values and LEaD behaviours.
 Our values of Customer obsession, Passion and pace, Responsibility and Health and happiness define what's important to us, and our LEaD behaviours of Look ahead, Energise everyone and Deliver with pride guide how we work as a team and continue to build on the strong relationships with our suppliers and customers.
-The Code of Conduct was reviewed and updated in FY21 to include our commitment to human rights and opposition to modern slavery.
+The Code of Conduct was reviewed and updated in FY22 to align with internal policy changes.